Invite others to collaborate in Keynote on iPad

 Send the link to more people: Use this method if presentation access is set to “Anyone with the link”.
 Tap Copy Link, tap where you want to paste the link, then tap Paste.

 Tip: You can also post the shared link on a website that supports embedded Keynote presentations (such as Medium or WordPress) so that viewers can navigate through the presentation in a player on the website.
 See Post your presentation in a blog with Keynote on iPad.

-Note: The link may appear in the body of the message as a stylized graphic with the presentation title—be sure not to edit or delete it.
+Note: The link may appear in the body of the message as a stylised graphic with the presentation title — make sure you don’t edit or delete it.

 You can change the sharing settings for the new people after you send the link.